Reading time: 5 minutes

 A sole tenancy agreement means you have an individual contract with the landlord and you are only liable for your portion of the rent.

-Which one is right for you will depend on what kind of home you’re renting.
+Which one is right for you will depend on what kind of home you’re renting and who with.

 If you’re moving into a smaller house share with friends or a family rental home, you’ll probably have a joint agreement.